 Edwin Argueta is a Salvadoran immigrant, and is one of the regional organizers for Massachusetts Jobs With Justice with primary responsibility for the North Shore region, Raise Up Massachusetts, and workers' rights work.
 Edwin has been active for many years in the immigrant rights movement and organized labor as a service provider, advocate, and organizer.
 Recently he has been an activist, along with many other African American, Asian, and immigrant organizers, in the struggle to bring change around issues that affect communities of color in Greater Boston; particularly education reform, economic justice, and political empowerment.
 He is a leader of the immigrant rights movement and organized labor in Massachusetts and in the New England region, currently working to provide strategic support for statewide immigrant worker rights initiatives and campaigns as well as just and humane immigration reform at the national level.
 Edwin is a board member of One Everett, United for a Fair Economy and La Comunidad Inc.

-Natalia Berthet Garcia grew up in Leominster, Massachusetts, after she and her family immigrated to the U.S. from Uruguay.
-She was motivated to get involved in movement work shortly after DACA granted her and other young people the right to work in the U.S., but excluded workers, families, and many others in the undocumented community.
-Since 2013, Natalia has been organizing at JWJ around public education, immigrant rights, and workers' rights.
+Since 2013, Natalia has been organizing at JwJ around public education, immigrant rights, and workers' rights.
 She was the Central Massachusetts coordinator for the Raise Up Massachusetts campaign - a statewide effort that won earned sick time and raised the minimum wage for Massachusetts workers in 2014.
-She was also the Central Massachusetts lead organizer for the No On Question 2 campaign, which was a successful statewide effort that stopped the expansion of charter schools.
-Natalia is also an interpreter, a reproductive justice advocate, and an aspiring adult.
+She was also the Central Massachusetts lead organizer for the No On Question 2 campaign, a successful statewide effort that stopped the expansion of charter schools in Massachusetts.
+Natalia is also an interpreter (Spanish/English), a reproductive justice advocate, and an aspiring adult.

 Rose Bookbinder is an organizer with MJWJ and is a founding organizer of the Pioneer Valley Workers Center where she also works.
 She began her career fighting for workers rights in Westchester County and the Hudson Valley of NY, working with day laborers in the construction and agricultural sectors.